How can I get a VAWA Green Card??

 You have no criminal history during the past three years.

-The process to obtain a VAWA green card takes time, and it has different requirements depending on your relationship with the abuser.
-Consulting a trusted immigration attorney is one of the best ways to help get the outcome you desire; the process can get confusing, and having a professional on your side can help reduce the chance of making mistakes that lead to a delay or denial of your application.
-Here are the steps required to get a VAWA visa:
+The process to obtain a VAWA green card takes time, and while the requirements are fairly similar no matter what your relationship with the abuser is, there may be slight variations in what will constitute the best proof for your particular case.
+Consulting a trusted immigration attorney is one of the best ways to ensure you have put together the best possible case to submit to Immigration; the process can become confusing, and having a professional on your side can help reduce the chance of making mistakes that lead to a delay or denial of your application.
+Here are the steps required to get a VAWA Green Card:

-When you petition for a family-based immigration visa, a permanent resident or US citizen prepares the petition for the beneficiary using Form I-130 from USCIS (the US Citizenship and Immigration Services.)
-For a self-petitioner applying for a VAWA green card, they file on their own behalf using Form I-360.
+When you petition for a family-based immigration visa, a permanent resident or U.S. citizen prepares the petition for the beneficiary using Form I-130 from USCIS (U.S. Citizenship and Immigration Services.)
+For a self-petitioner applying for a VAWA green card, the victim will file on their own behalf using Form I-360.

-Relatives of lawful residents will submit their petition to the USCIS and must wait to continue the process.
-Relatives of US citizens can combine this step with their application for status adjustment (step four.)
+Relatives of lawful residents will submit their petition to USCIS and must wait to continue the process.
+Relatives of U.S. citizens can combine this step with their application for adjustment of status (step four.)

-After the USCIS receives your forms for a visa petition, it takes around 30 days for them to issue you an I-797, which is a notice that they have received your application.
-The notice will include a receipt number that you can use to track your application status, and you can see approximately how long it will take for it to be either approved or denied.
+After USCIS receives your VAWA self-petition, it takes around 30 days for the government to issue you a receipt notice, which is sometimes called an I-797 notice, acknowledging they have received your application.
+The notice will include a receipt number that you can use to track your application status.

 Step Three: Priority Date